Startups need to focus on inclusion efforts early because diversity only gets harder with scale

 Baby steps matter.
 If your organization is not diverse and over represents the majority group, you are not alone.
 If this was easy, diversity would not be such a hot topic.
 Organizations must make diversity a part of their culture and values long-term to pivot towards real inclusion.
 It is not a one and done, check the box activity.

-Resist the urge to hire a diversity person or hire a consultant to manage diversity.
+Resist the urge to hire a diversity person or hire a consultant to solely manage diversity at the organization in a silo.
 Without true empowerment and resources, they will be ineffective.
 Set the expectation that everyone cares about diversity and this is a part of everyone’s job.
 And, if people are not on board, there is accountability for their actions.
 The diversity and inclusion journey is filled with bumbles and stumbles.
 Be okay with risk and mistakes, as long as the team learns from it.

-Start-ups don’t usually have a big budget for training, let alone diversity training.
+Start-ups don’t usually have a big budget for training, let alone inclusion training.
 That is why we developed the Lead Like an Ally virtual self-paced training program, perfect for organizations scaling up.
-If you want to be intentional with diversity, contact us for a guest pass here.
-You can try out the content for free for a few weeks and get your team to try it out too.
+If you want to be intentional with diversity and inclusion, consider this course or schedule time with the Next Pivot Point team to discuss a custom learning plan.